Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

 ## Airplane:

-    Id: unique airplane number
+    Id: Unique airplane number
-	Capacity: number of total seats in the airplane
+	Capacity: Number of total seats in the airplane
 	Seat mapping: Contains the mapping of the plain seats
-    Type: what type of airplanes (Airbus A320, Boeing 737 -> small, medium, large)
+    Type: What type of airplanes (Airbus A320, Boeing 737 -> small, medium, large)

 ## Baggage:

-	Id:
+	Id: Unique identifier for each baggage
 	Height: The maximum height of the baggage
 	Length: The maximum length of the baggage
     Weight: The maximum weight of the baggage
     Width: The maximum width of the baggage

-	Carry on:
+	Carry on: Whether the baggage is a carry on or not
-	Car go:
+	Cargo: Whether the baggage is cargo or not

 ## Booking: